Sepulcherz/Web3-Bounty-Hunting-MockRepo/README.md

 2. Connect to a GitHub repository
 3. Create or browse tasks
 4. Submit solutions through GitHub PRs
-5. Wait for validator approval
+5. Wait for validator approval (not implemented)

 ## Contributing